 “We’re asking for God’s gift of healing and peace in the hearts of anyone whose been affected.
 Whether that’s friends, relatives or just members of the community who want to come together and pray,” added Bishop Sis.

 The Catholic Diocese isn’t the only group that’s making a difference.
 Vitalant is currently having a blood drive all week long.
-At first, it was organized for the El Paso shooting victims but now it will also be benefiting Odessa and Midland.
+At first, it was organized for the El Paso shooting victims but now it will also be benefiting the Odessa and Midland victims.